Radiation protection: Instrument types

-The links should be followed for a fuller description of each.

 Radiation related quantities

 The following table shows the main radiation-related quantities and units.

 Spacecraft radiation challenges

 Spacecraft, both robotic and crewed, must cope with the high radiation environment of outer space.
 Radiation emitted by the Sun and other galactic sources, and trapped in radiation "belts" is more dangerous and hundreds of times more intense than radiation sources such as medical X-rays or normal cosmic radiation usually experienced on Earth.
 When the intensely ionizing particles found in space strike human tissue, it can result in cell damage and may eventually lead to cancer.

 The usual method for radiation protection is material shielding by spacecraft and equipment structures (usually aluminium), possibly augmented by polyethylene in human spaceflight where the main concern is high-energy protons and cosmic ray ions.
 On uncrewed spacecraft in high-electron-dose environments such as Jupiter missions, or medium Earth orbit (MEO), additional shielding with materials of a high atomic number can be effective.
 On long-duration crewed missions, advantage can be taken of the good shielding characteristics of liquid hydrogen fuel and water.

 The NASA Space Radiation Laboratory makes use of a particle accelerator that produces beams of protons or heavy ions.
 These ions are typical of those accelerated in cosmic sources and by the Sun.
 The beams of ions move through a 100 m (328-foot) transport tunnel to the 37 m2 (400-square-foot) shielded target hall.
 There, they hit the target, which may be a biological sample or shielding material.
 In a 2002 NASA study, it was determined that materials that have high hydrogen contents, such as polyethylene, can reduce primary and secondary radiation to a greater extent than metals, such as aluminum.
 The problem with this "passive shielding" method is that radiation interactions in the material generate secondary radiation.

 Active Shielding, that is, using magnets, high voltages, or artificial magnetospheres to slow down or deflect radiation, has been considered to potentially combat radiation in a feasible way.
 So far, the cost of equipment, power and weight of active shielding equipment outweigh their benefits.
 For example, active radiation equipment would need a habitable volume size to house it, and magnetic and electrostatic configurations often are not homogeneous in intensity, allowing high-energy particles to penetrate the magnetic and electric fields from low-intensity parts, like cusps in dipolar magnetic field of Earth.
 As of 2012, NASA is undergoing research in superconducting magnetic architecture for potential active shielding applications.